quickapps/docs/eng/designers/themes.md

 #### IMPORTANT

 `app/ThemeMyThemeName`, this is your _theme associated module_, it behave like a regular module and its structure is same [structure used by modules](../developers/modules.md#structure).
 It's the responsible for several task related to your theme such as installation/uninstallation or hooktags-handler.

 All **theme associated modules** MUST prefix its name by `Theme` word in order to avoid name collisions between other modules in the system.
-In the example above `ThemeMyThemeName` is the associated module to theme `MyThemeName`
+In the example above `ThemeMyThemeName` is the associated module to theme `MyThemeName`.

 MyThemeName.yaml
 ================

-Themes -same as modules- *must* define a configuration .yml file containing all the information about it, such as Theme name, available regions, author, etc.
-This .yaml file must be named same as your theme machine name.
+Themes -same as modules- *must* define a configuration .yml file containing all the information about it, such as Theme name, available regions, author, etc. This .yaml file must be named same as your theme machine name.
 For example, if your theme machine name is `BlueSky` then `BlueSky.yaml` should be defined.

     info:
         admin: true